dviejo/3d-Models/DualExtruder/README.md

   * It is difficult to maintain both hotends leveled due to sliding between extruder and XCarriage
   * Flexible material support is not working.

-### V2.0 (Last update: Feb 12, 2015)
+### V2.0 (Last update: March 16, 2015)

 Printing time: about 150 minutes at 65mm/min 3mm filament.

 Status: **Beta**.
 Under development and testing.
-More than 25 hours printing without any problem (Feb 11th 2015).
-Next week I'll try to reach 100 hours and promote it to a stable version.
+More than 100 hours printing.

-V2.0 design fits e3D v6 3mm direct extruder.
-I'll design mountings for JHead and prusanozzle soon.
+V2.0 design fits e3D v6 3mm direct extruder or JHead by changhing a set of parameters.

 > Budas extruder is too big to be fitted in this extruder so I decided do not develop the mounting for this extruder.